Expert Witness Work

 Normally, expert evidence is sought by a legal team and they will contact a suitable expert, but in almost all cases a defendant or pursuer has the right to call on expert evidence.
 For further information about this service please enquire through the PERSES office.

-Should you have any queries regarding expert witness services, please get in touch using our Live Chat.
+Should you have any queries regarding expert witness services, please get in touch.

 Need some health and safety advice?